PCI: Rare Double-Digit Yields From An Elite Fund

 Conclusion

 The market is afraid of mortgages, given the context of the foreclosure crisis we saw in 2008-2010, which is still fresh in the minds of many.
 When we look at the fundamentals, we do not see the same issues.
-Coming into the Covid shock, mortgages were undeniably extremely healthy.
+Coming into the COVID-19 shock, mortgages were undeniably extremely healthy.

 The housing market was healthy, and not in the sense of the hot and bubbly market we had in the 2000s where everything was going up double digits annually.
 Instead, we have seen a more stable and steady climb in home values.
 Equity levels have increased to historic highs, and relatively few homes are underwater.